4.3 Magnitude Earthquake Strikes Afghanistan, Part of Seismic Cluster

 Key Points: 4.3 Magnitude Earthquake Hits Afghanistan, NCS Reports

-• Region is a highly active seismic zone
+• Located in active Hindu Kush seismic zone

 Earthquake of magnitude 4.3 strikes Afghanistan

-"Afghanistan remains extremely vulnerable to natural disasters, including earthquakes, landslides and seasonal flooding. - UNOCHA"
+"Afghanistan remains extremely vulnerable to natural disasters, including earthquakes - UNOCHA"

-An earthquake of magnitude 4.3 struck Afghanistan on Thursday at about 11:39 pm IST, National Centre for Seismology said.
+An earthquake of magnitude 4.3 struck Afghanistan on Wednesday, a statement by the National Center for Seismology said.

 Afghanistan frequently experiences earthquakes, particularly in the Hindu Kush region, which lies in a highly active seismic zone, according to the Red Cross.